 Respond to reviews – When someone takes time to acknowledge your business, show them you care.
 It may lead to repeat business and referrals.
 Here is what Google has to say:

-Google is constantly making changes to the features of Google My Business and with competitors always looking for a shortcut, it is ever so important to keep regular tabs on your GMB listing.
+Google is constantly making changes to the features of Google Business Profile and with competitors always looking for a shortcut, it is ever so important to keep regular tabs on your GBP listing.

-- Avoid misrepresenting your business with inaccurate information on your GMB Profile.
+- Avoid misrepresenting your business with inaccurate information on your GBP Profile.

-- A simple way to keep customers up to date is with Google My Business Posts.
+- A simple way to keep customers up to date is with Google Posts.